CUH NHS 75th birthday logo

 You have been given an inhaler to help with the management of your child’s asthma.
-There are two main kinds of treatment for asthma: relievers and preventers.
+Medications for asthma are usually inhaled as this goes straight to the airways where they are needed.
+There are two main types of treatment for asthma: preventers and relievers.

 Preventers are used to help control swelling and inflammation in the airways.
 They take about two to four weeks to build up effectiveness and should then be taken regularly even when your child is feeling well.
 Preventer inhalers are various colours.

-There are many different devices for taking reliever or preventer inhalers.
-It is important that your child’s inhaler technique is checked annually.
+There are many different devices for taking preventer or reliever inhalers.
+It is important that your child’s inhaler technique is checked annually; getting the inhaler technique right is very important because it can help to manage asthma symptoms better.

-4. Put the mouthpiece in your mouth and ensure lips are sealed around the mouthpiece.
+- Keeping the inhaler upright, put the mouthpiece in your mouth and ensure your lips are tightly sealed around the mouthpiece

-5. At the start of breathing in, press the inhaler whilst continuing to breathe in slowly and deeply.
+- At the start of breathing in, press down on the inhaler canister once whilst continuing to breathe in slowly and deeply until your lungs feel full

-8. For further doses, repeat steps two to seven.
+- For further doses, wait 30-60 seconds and repeat steps 2 to 7

 We are smoke-free